morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * Health check for the new instance: Success
 * Attach the new instance to the current ASG for the app
 * Stop the current instance, deregister the temporary ASG

+### Swap url (Blue/green)

+Swap url is a feature in EB environment.

+AWS console > Go to action > Add the both environments for swapping.

+After we swapped url for the blue green deployment, some user may still see the older version based on TTL.